 What does the future look like for Talent Intelligence?

 The pandemic has led to a huge shift in the work culture in most organizations around the world.
 Resignations, burnouts, work from home, return to work, and work-related stresses have made companies realize the value of talent management.
 By making use of talent management or intelligence data, HR departments can develop fair and effective company policies or make changes in the existing ones that would result in better talent acquisition practices.

 The work culture right now is more unified than ever before.
 Hence, it has become very important to pay attention to common work-related affairs like fair screening methods during hiring, internal recruitment, upskilling processes, as well as encouraging equality, diversity, and inclusion.

-The future of Talent Intelligence is highly dependent on the correct tools and methods used to obtaining talent.
+The future of Talent Intelligence is highly dependent on the correct tools and methods used to obtain talent.
 Organizations can acquire this by executing a singular and unified data model or talent management system.
 This will allow HR leaders to have access to talent data as a regular part of their usual recruitment process, onboarding process, performance management processes, and while developing plans for their existing employees.

 This will ensure that the candidates and employees involved with your company reach new levels of detail while appropriate talent intelligence would ensure that the top talent in your organization is retained and improve the whole employee experience during the process.

 1. What are the important features to look for in a Talent Intelligence Platform?